grrlgeek/sql-docs/azure-sql/database/hyperscale-automated-backups-overview.md

 Hyperscale databases use a [unique architecture](service-tier-hyperscale.md#distributed-functions-architecture) with highly scalable storage and compute performance tiers.
 Hyperscale backups are snapshot-based and are nearly instantaneous.
 Log backups are stored in long-term Azure storage for the backup retention period.

-A Hyperscale architecture doesn't require full, differential, or log backups.
+A Hyperscale architecture doesn't require the same full, differential, and log backup chain that file-based backups do.
 As such, backup frequency, storage costs, scheduling, storage redundancy, and restore capabilities differ from other databases in Azure SQL Database.

 ## Backup and restore performance

 Storage and compute separation enables Hyperscale to push down backup and restore operations to the storage layer to eliminate resource consumption on compute replicas.
 Database backups don't affect the performance of either primary or secondary compute replicas.

 Backup and restore operations for Hyperscale databases are fast regardless of data size, because they use storage snapshots.
 Backup is virtually instantaneous.

 You can restore a database to any point in time within its backup retention period by: